 Dog Bite & Animal Attack Claims in Michigan

-Dog attacks are traumatic and ofeten immediately result in serious damages, which damages can be complex and significantly disrupt quality of life for individuals and families.
+Dog attacks are traumatic and often result in serious injuries that significantly disrupt quality of life for individuals and families.
 In Michigan, victims of dog bites have powerful legal rights.
-Jonathon represents dog-bite victims under Michigan’s strict-liability statute, MCL 287.351, as well as negligence claims involving improper restraint or known dangerous animals.
-He helps clients recover damages for medical treatment, scarring, and emotional trauma.
+These legal rights include claims under Michigan’s strict-liability statute, MCL 287.351, as well as negligence claims involving improper restraint or known dangerous animals.

 Statutory Strict Liability for Dog Bites in Michigan

 Michigan has one of the strongest dog bite laws in the country.
-Under MCL 287.351, a dog owner is strictly liable for damages if their dog bites someone who:
+Under MCL 287.351, a dog owner is strictly liable for damages if their dog bites someone:

 The statute reads: